 When it comes to comfort, the Pinnacle truly shines.
 This vest is comprised of 85% polyester, 8% nylon, 4% spandex, and 2% rubber wire.
 This cocktail of textiles culminates in one of the softest and most breathable vests we've ever felt.

-We noticed that the Pinnacle provides a more dispersed weight distribution profile compared to other hydration vests.
-The ability to stuff your pack full and run with the weight equally distributed is one of the many reasons we love this vest.
+We noticed that the Pinnacle provides a more dispersed weight distribution profile than other hydration vests.
+The ability to stuff your pack full and run with equally distributed weight is one of the many reasons we love this vest.
 The clip closures on the front are adjustable to tighten it, and the clips can slide up and down the breast rail to place the pressure where it feels best on your body.
 In addition to a full hydration bladder, the rails offer just enough structure to keep the pack in place.
 Our only comfort complaint is that if the back upper portion isn't immaculately Velcro-ed together, we noticed our (admittedly long) hair getting caught up in it.
 This issue was solved by changing the configuration of our ponytails, so we don't think it detracts from the experience of wearing this vest as a whole.

 The tech-savvy shape of the Pinnacle allows for a "chimney-wicking" effect and keeps the air flowing.
 We love that all of the pocket openings are big enough to pack and rearrange our gear easily.
 This hydration vest offers significantly fewer loops and cords than others, but we never found this feature to be lacking because of the exceptional pocket space.
 Nathan recommends storing your trekking poles in one of the zippered closure breast pockets, and this definitely works.
 We generally use our trekking poles sparingly, so we found that we preferred carrying them in the large back pocket.
 No matter your desired configuration, we think it's pretty notable that a 7.2 oz hydration pack has more than one option for trekking pole storage!

 This pack comes equipped with an intelligently designed hourglass-shaped, 1.6L insulated hydration bladder.
-We love an insulated hydration bladder, especially one with ergonomics in mind, and this one is top tier.
+We love an insulated hydration bladder, especially one with ergonomics in mind, and this one is top-tier.
 Because the Pinnacle offers so much space for gear, we think it's a great vest for super long days in the backcountry and, you guessed it, ultramarathoners.

 With this in mind, we wish this vest came with a bit more water-storage capacity.
 We found ourselves crouching over alpine lakes to filter water and refill the bladder on our longest days.
 We also noticed some sloshing of the water when we ran without anything else in the back chambers of the pack.
 However, once we loaded up our gear, this issue was totally mitigated.
 The hydration system is clearly well-designed.